 The kit that you buy comes with 14 sets of strips.
 Each set has two strips – one for the top and bottom rows of your teeth.
 The strips are loaded with a gel that’s been designed to make your teeth whiter.

 According to the company website, 81% of users see a difference of at least three shades.
 There isn’t a shade guide included in the box for comparison, though.
-Mr Blanc teeth whitening strips are also suitable for people with sensitive teeth since they don’t contain peroxide.
+Mr Blanc teeth whitening strips are also suitable for people with sensitive teeth since they don’t contain peroxide, unlike products such as Crest 3D White.

 How do I use Mr Blanc strips?